Overboard (2018 film)

 Overboard is a 2018 American romantic comedy film directed by Rob Greenberg, who wrote the screenplay with Bob Fisher and Leslie Dixon.
-A characteristically-reversed remake of the original 1987 film (also scripted by Dixon), the film stars Eugenio Derbez, Anna Faris, Cecilia Suárez, Eva Longoria, and John Hannah.
+A characteristically-reversed remake of the original 1987 film (also scripted by Dixon), the film stars Eugenio Derbez, Anna Faris, and Cecilia Suárez (in the Goldie Hawn, Kurt Russell, and Edward Herrmann roles, respectively).
+Eva Longoria and John Hannah co-star.

-It follows Kate, a struggling, working-class single mother who convinces the rich playboy with amnesia Leo that they are married.
+It follows Kate, a struggling working-class single mother who convinces Leo, an amnesiac playboy, that the two of them are married.

 Overboard was released in the United States on May 4, 2018, and grossed $91 million worldwide against a budget of $12 million.
 The film received unfavorable reviews from critics, who praised Faris' comedic performance but criticized the story as mediocre and failing to distinguish itself from the original.

 Plot

 Kate Sullivan is a widowed single mother of three daughters who works two jobs while studying to be a nurse.
 Assigned to clean carpets on a yacht owned by spoiled, arrogant playboy Leonardo 'Leo' Montenegro, he makes rude remarks to her, firing her without pay when she refuses to bring him food.
 When Kate calls out his behavior, he pushes her off the boat with the expensive cleaning equipment.

 Meanwhile, in Mexico, Leo's younger sisters Magdalena and Sofia are tending to their ailing father, who announces Leo as his successor to run their company.
 That night, Leo accidentally slips off the yacht and falls into the ocean unnoticed.
 Waking up on a beach with amnesia and no recollection of his identity, he wanders through town and is eventually brought to the hospital.

 Magdalena finds Leo in the hospital, but leaves him there unclaimed after learning of his amnesia.
-She returns home with an urn filled with ashes from a campsite grill, falsely reporting Leo was killed by a shark, as she intends to take over the family company herself.
+She returns home with an urn filled with ashes from a campsite grill.
+She falsely reports Leo was killed by a shark, as she intends to take over the family company herself.

 Kate and her friend Theresa see a news report on Leo's amnesia.
 To compensate her for his earlier misdeeds, taking advantage of his amnesia, they make him believe he is married to Kate.
 To convince Leo of the ruse, she correctly identifies a tattoo of Speedy Gonzales on his rear, a detail she had seen on the yacht.
 Kate takes him home and introduces him to her girls, making up details about their alleged life together.
-She sets him up with an exhausting construction job for Theresa's husband Bobby.
+She sets him up with an exhausting construction job with Theresa's husband Bobby.

 Leo eventually bonds with the girls.
 Kate begins to feel guilty and considers telling him the truth, but changes her mind after seeing how much her daughters enjoy having him around.
 Instead, they spend the evening celebrating Kate's new revelation: it is their anniversary.

-The next day, Leo finds condoms in the pickup.
-Assuming the worst, he confronts her, so Theresa takes the blame, claiming she was having an affair.
+The next day, Leo finds condoms in the car.
+Assuming the worst, he confronts Kate, so Theresa takes the blame, claiming she was having an affair.
 Leo and Kate decide to renew their vows.